b4ld/deployment-kube-info-gatherer/README.md

-# Project Title

-One Paragraph of project description goes here
+# Kubernetes info-gatherer pod

+Simple application meant to debug on kubernetes cluster environment Displays a table with many metadata info that helps you to understand the environment that you are at.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

 os.freemem()
 os.homedir()